CEIH Indigenous Student Awards – Applications are now Open until June 4th, 2026

 Harold F. and Anne Bedner Award in Health Sciences:

 Endowed through a bequest by Anne Margaret Uphill for female Indigenous students who are pursuing a degree in any area of Health Sciences including Medicine.
-The awards are open to students in any year of study in either undergraduate or graduate programs.
+Awardsup to $2,000 per student.
+The awards are open to female Indigenous students in any year of study in either undergraduate or graduate programs.
+Adjudicated based on academic merit.

 Vancouver Foundation First Nations Scholarship:

-$10,000 scholarship offered through the Vancouver Foundation and Dr. John H. V. Gilbert, for a First Nations student enrolled in a professional degree program in Health or Human Services.
-This award is based on academic merit with a minimum of 75% average required on the students’ last 24 credits.
-This application requires two letters of reference from an academic or professional contact.
+One award at $10,000 scholarship is offered through the Vancouver Foundation and Dr. John H. V. Gilbert, for a First Nations student enrolled in a professional degree program in Health or Human Services.
+Students enrolled in minimum of 24 credits, have a minimum grade point average of 75%.
+Adjudicated based on academic merit.

 Keep in touch with us!